ros-controls/ros2_controllers/joint_trajectory_controller/doc/trajectory.rst

 .. image:: spline_position_velocity_acceleration.png
   :alt: Sampled trajectory with splines if position, velocity, and acceleration is given

-* Sampled trajectory if position, velocity, and acceleration points are given with a nonzero initial point:
+* Sampled trajectory if the same position, velocity, and acceleration points as above are given, but with a nonzero initial point:

 .. image:: spline_position_velocity_acceleration_initialpoint.png
   :alt: Sampled trajectory with splines if position, velocity, and acceleration is given with nonzero initial point